- ”Mundi Cantant” competition is open only to amateur choirs.

 Gold medal I – X (21.00 – 30.00 points)

-- Evaluation documentation: After the announcement of results, choirmasters and conductors will have the opportunity to meet the jury who will give them feedback on their performance.
-The evaluation sheets of jurors with comments will be available in electronic form after the festival.
+- Evaluation documentation: After the announcement of results, choirmasters and conductors will have the opportunity to meet the jury that will give them feedback on their performance.
+The evaluation sheets of judges with comments will be available in electronic form after the festival.